 How unpaid invoices impact your business’s cash flow

-Slow payments or unpaid invoices hurt small business owners in a number of ways.
-This is especially true for businesses that rely on big ticket jobs or have multiple unpaid invoices accumulating.
+Slow payments and unpaid invoices can harm any business and prevent growth.
+This is especially true for small businesses that rely on big ticket jobs to stay profitable.

 How to collect unpaid invoices and bills politely

-Before you pursue legal action or hire a collection agency to chase down past due invoices, there are a few steps you can take to politely and tactfully collect payments on unpaid invoices.
-Here’s what you should do first:
+Before you pursue legal action or hire a collection agency to chase down past due invoices, here’s what you should do to politely collect payments:

-Sometimes a polite nudge in the form of a reminder email or a phone call is all it takes to turn those unpaid bills into paid invoices.
+Sometimes, a polite nudge through a reminder email or a phone call is all it takes to turn those unpaid bills into paid invoices.